Group Members

 2022 Immunology Hons Project student -

+Julia's Hons project focused on how different damage repair mechanisms might impact disease tolerance.
 Following her Hons project, Julia stayed o in the lab as a Research Assistant.
-She is now pursuing a Masters in Barcelona.
+She went on to pursue an MSc and now a PhD in Translational Medicine in Barcelona.

 Olga Zawistowska